kaushalyadav2006/GuardianPulse/Project-Documentation.md

 - Live transparency: timer + timeline + map in one console
 - Simulation-first architecture that can be integrated with real providers later

-### Why this matters to judges

-It shows product thinking, not only coding.

-The project answers:

-- What happens first?
-- What happens next if no one responds?
-- How does the system fail safely?
-- How is trust maintained through visibility?

 ## 4. Product Story: What Happens During a Session